 2017 has been another rich year for adding art to HMA's permanent collection, often though not always through generous gifts.
-The first work acquired, in January through purchase, was the oil painting Riverscape by local painter Haddie May Leonard Deal (1884-1969).
+The first work acquired, through purchase in January, was the oil painting Riverscape by local painter Haddie May Leonard Deal (1884-1969).
 She was a Hickory resident whose father was the local sheriff for some years and whose daughter Evelyn Rhodes was the mother of local jewelry-maker Dusty Rhodes.
 Thus, the scenes that Haddie painted were no doubt also local along with being accomplished.

 Several of the works added by HMA in 2017 celebrated a person or event.
 In turn, four of those works were acquired to mark Lisë Swensson's retirement as HMA's Executive Director.
 (Displayed above in the order they are described below.
 More here on three of these works.)